AnyLog-co/documentation/mapping data to tables.md

 # Mapping Data

-Mapping is transformation instructions that are applied to JSON files in the process of generating SQL files which are consistent with the tables structures.
+Mapping is transformation instructions that are applied to JSON data structures in the process of mapping the JSON data to tables.
-The SQL files are files containing Insert statements that are loaded by a local database to add new data.
 The default process treats every attribute name in the JSON file as a column name in the table.
 The mapping process can modify the attributes names and values to be consistent with the tables structures and with the needed formats of the data.

-The mapping of JSON data to tables structure is declared by ***instructions*** that are saved in the blockchain and are identified by a unique ID.
+The mapping are defined in policies of types ***instructions*** that are saved in the shared metadata layer.
-When JSON files are processed, the files can be assigned to a set of ***instructions*** that define the mapping logic.
+When JSON structures are processed, the data is transformed using a set of ***instructions*** that defines the mapping logic.

 ### The mapping Instructions
 The mapping is declared in a JSON structure.
 The name of the structure is ***instructions*** and it contains information on the transformation of the data.